hashtroudi/gulp-asset-versioning/README.md

 ```

 ## Options

+### assetPath: direct asset path to when using template engines.
+Type: `String` Default: ""

 ### rootPath: it should be assigned when the asset's path is an absolute path.
 Type: `String` Default: ""